claygod/coffer/README.md

 - [x] start numbering with large digits, say with a million, or a billion (more convenient for sorting files)
 - [x] all public methods give a correct description-comment
 - [ ] return error and warning in Create method
+- [ ] pause in the batcher - check its size, set the optimal
+- [ ] add in the description that the data during the operation of the database is stored both on disk and in memory

 ### Copyright © 2019 Eduard Sesigin.
 All rights reserved.
 Contacts: <claygod@yandex.ru>